0xPARC/0xparc-intro-book/src/kzg.typ

 If Peggy is truthful, then @kzg-verify will certainly check out.

-If $y != P(z)$, then Peggy can't do the polynomial long division described above.
+If $y != P(z)$, then Peggy cannot do the polynomial long division described above.
 So to cheat Victor, she needs to otherwise find an element
 $ 1/(s-x) ([P(s)]-[y]) in E. $
-Since $s$ is a secret nobody knows, there isn't any known way to do this.
+Since $s$ is a secret nobody knows, there is not any known way to do this.

 == Multi-openings <multi-openings>

 To reveal $P$ at a single value $z$, we did polynomial division to divide $P(X)$ by $X-z$.
-But there's no reason we have to restrict ourselves to linear polynomials;
+But there is no reason we have to restrict ourselves to linear polynomials;
 this would work equally well with higher-degree polynomials, while still using only a single 256-bit curve point for the proof.